 It is essential to brush your teeth before bedtime to maintain oral hygiene because microbes will have a better chance to destroy the teeth at night when the mouth is closed.
 Use various types of toothpaste, as microbes will not be resistant to the new type of toothpaste.

-Even if you do have no toothpaste, use salt water to maintain your oral hygiene.
-In many cases, using salt water as toothpaste whitens the teeth and eradicates microbes entirely.
+If there is no toothpaste on hand, a good substitute is the following.
+Use salt water, in many cases, using salt water as toothpaste whitens the teeth and eradicates microbes entirely.

-Another thing you can do is to visit a dentist regularly on a yearly basis.
-Do not forget the yearly visit to a dental clinic even if there is nothing wrong with your teeth.
+Additionally, to increase your oral hygiene is to visit a dentist regularly on a yearly basis.
+This goes for with complications or without, and do not forget the yearly visit to a dental clinic.

 Oral Hygiene in Orthodontic Treatment

-Look at your mouth in the mirror when you have braces.
-With a little attention, you can realize that orthodontic archwires or brackets have many holes and dents in which pieces of food and harmful bacteria might be stuck.
-This can cause tooth decay and gum diseases with higher risks than before, so special attention should be paid to oral hygiene and diet during the orthodontic treatment in which teeth and gums become more sensitive.
+When or if you have braces, look at your mouth in the mirror.
+With a little attention, it’s clear to see that orthodontic archwires and/or brackets have holes and dents in which pieces of food and harmful bacteria might be stuck.
+Due to that same reason, bracket users have higher risks to tooth decay and gum diseases.
+Thus, leading to higher and special attention being paid to oral hygiene and diet during the orthodontic treatment.
 Always try to ask your orthodontist for helpful advice.

 Long-term problems and cavities may appear in the teeth if the enamels and brackets are not taken care of properly during the orthodontic treatment.
 They should be cared for even after the orthodontic treatment is over.
 The enamel loses its vital minerals if it is not taken care of properly, so the first decay stage starts with unpleasant white stains.
 In most advanced stages, the decay causes gums to swell and bleed.
 But if decay and gum bleeding are not severe, they can be eradicated through the necessary strategies advised by an orthodontist, special care, and a specific diet.
 If the problems persist, more serious complications will emerge in the future.